 Political parties began as informal factions which represented particular interests.
 The predecessors of two of our modern political parties, the Conservatives and the Liberal Democrats, were (respectively) the ‘Tory’ or ‘Whig’ groupings of the 17th/18th centuries, which were extensions of lines drawn during the Civil War of the 1640s.
 The Tories were broadly royalist and Whigs generally protestant or anti-Catholic parliamentarians.
 Both names were originally abusive terms.
 ‘Tory’ is said to derive from an Irish term for a bunch of Catholic outlaws, toruigh; ‘Whig’ possibly comes from a Scottish term, whiggam-more, meaning ‘pack-saddle thieves’.
 The Labour Party grew out of the trade union and socialist movements of the 19th century and was founded in 1900.

 Below is a bit about Britain’s more recent Prime Ministers, in reverse chronological order.
-Click or tap on a heading for more information.
+Click or tap on a name for more information.